coleifer/unqlite-python/README.md

 ## Basic usage

-Fir you instantiate an `UnQLite` object, passing in either the path to the database file or the special string `':mem:'` for an in-memory database.
+First you instantiate an `UnQLite` object, passing in either the path to the database file or the special string `':mem:'` for an in-memory database.

 Below is a sample interactive console session designed to show some of the basic features and functionality of the unqlite-python library.
-Also check out the [full API documentation](http://unqlite-python.readthedocs.org/en/latest/api.html) as well as the [UnQLite project documentation](http://unqlite.org/c_api.html).
+Also check out the [full API documentation](http://unqlite-python.readthedocs.org/en/latest/api.html).

 ### Key/value features